vtex/profile-form/README.md

 ### RuleShape

-Inside each `fields` array of a rules object, every object represents one field of `profile-form`.
+Inside each `fields` array of a rules object, every object represents one field of `instore-profile`.
 These objects take on the shape below.
 Inside these rule-shaped objects, validation and masking functionality is provided.

 ```js
 PropTypes.shape({